StrangeBeeCorp/docs/docs/thehive/operations/minio-cluster.md

       - Ensure the new server has the same MinIO version as the existing cluster nodes.

-      - Assign a static IP address or configure a hostname for the new node that matches the existing cluster nodes.
+      - Assign a static IP address or configure a host name for the new node that matches the existing cluster nodes.

 2. **Update MinIO Configuration**

       - Access the configuration file (`config.json`) of each existing MinIO node in the cluster.

-      - Add the details of the new node (IP address or hostname) to the `config.json` file of each node under the `cluster` section:
+      - Add the details of the new node (IP address or host name) to the `config.json` file of each node under the `cluster` section:
       ```json
       {
          "version": "minio",